dantesadeghi/frame-the-face-front-end/README.md

 # Frame-the-Face App

 My React.js application called Frame-the-Face.
-It features a sign-in page, a register page, and a homepage after logging in.
-On the homepage, the user is prompted to provide a url to an image that contains a face.
-This app uses a Face Detection model pulled from the Clarifai API to detect and draw boxes around the face in the provided image after the user clicks on the 'Detect' button or on the logo on the upper left side of the homepage.
+It features a sign-in page, a registration page, and a home page upon logging in.
+On the home page, the user is prompted to provide a URL to an image that contains a face.
+After the user provides a valid URL and clicks on the 'Detect' button (or on the logo on the upper left side) this app uses a Face Detection model pulled from the Clarifai API to detect and draw boxes around the face in the provided image.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).